scipy/scipy.org/www/scipylib/building/windows.rst

 tools.

-Now install the dependencies that we need to build and test SciPy. **It's important that you** **specify the full path to the Python interpreter so that the built-in MSYS2 Python will not** **be used.**
+Now install the dependencies that we need to build and test SciPy. **It's important that you** **specify the full path to the native Python interpreter so that the built-in MSYS2 Python will** **not be used.
+Attempting to build with the MSYS2 Python will not work correctly.**

+**18 October 2017** A development NumPy is currently required to build.
+In addition, pip does not always correctly install a VCS URL.
+See the NumPy documentation for installing the latest development version.
+After the next major NumPy release, this restriction will be removed.

 .. code:: shell

+    /c/Users/<user name>/AppData/Local/Programs/Python/Python36/python.exe \
-    /c/dev/python36_64/python -m pip install numpy cython pytest pytest-xdist pytest-faulthandler
+         -m pip install numpy cython pytest pytest-xdist pytest-faulthandler

 Please note that this is a simpler procedure than what is used for the official binaries.
 **Your binaries will only work with the latest numpy version**.
 For building against